-Our articles of incorporation that will be in effect immediately prior to the completion of this offering authorize us to issue up to 260,000,000 shares of our common stock and up to 5,000,000 shares of preferred stock with such rights and preferences as included in our certificate of incorporation.
+Our amended and restated certificate of incorporation authorizes us to issue up to 260,000,000 shares of our common stock and up to 5,000,000 shares of preferred stock with such rights and preferences as included in our amended and restated certificate of incorporation.
 Subject to compliance with applicable rules and regulations, we may issue common stock or securities convertible into common stock from time to time in connection with a financing, acquisition, investment, our equity incentive plans or otherwise.
 Any such issuance could result in substantial dilution to our existing stockholders and cause the market price of our common stock to decline.